OWASP/samm/Current Releases/v2.0b/core/verification/v-architecture-assessment.md

 ### Activity
 Identify application and infrastructure architecture components.
 Create a simplified view of the overall architecture.
 Do this based on project artifacts such as high-level requirements and design documents, interviews with technical staff, or module-level review of the code base.
 Identify the infrastructure components.
-These are all the systems, components and libraries (including SDKs) that are not specific to the application, but provide direct support to use or manage the application(s) in the organisation.
+These are all the systems, components and libraries (including SDKs) that are not specific to the application, but provide direct support to use or manage the application(s) in the organization.
 From the architecture view, analyze each component in terms of accessibility of the interfaces from authorized users, anonymous users, operators, application-specific roles, etc.
 For each interface note any security-related functionality and check the model for design-level consistency for how interfaces with similar access are secured.
 Note any breaks in consistency as assessment findings.